BrianENguyen/brianenguyen.com/pages/blog/universal-studios.md

 the rides I&rsquo;ve been on.
 Most of them follow the same format of a 3D simulation where the riders follow the characters on a journey through excitement and danger.
-DreamWorks Theater follows this same format, which makes the attraction very predictable and boring
+DreamWorks Theater follows this same format, which makes the attraction very predictable and boring.

 ## Lunch

-We&rsquo;ve got lunch at Pink&rsquo;s Hot Dogs since I wanted to give my girlfriend the experience of a renowned, local, and famous hot dog restaurant
+We&rsquo;ve got lunch at Pink&rsquo;s Hot Dogs since I wanted to give my girlfriend the experience of a renowned, local, and famous hot dog restaurant.

 The hot dogs were delicious.
 However, the chili inside my hot dog was problematic at it was too hot or too cumbersome for the bun.
 This made the bun break off, spilling the insides onto the plate.
 I had to eat the rest of the hot dog with a fork.
-Despite the inconvenience, the hot dogs were still enjoyable
+Despite the inconvenience, the hot dogs were still enjoyable.

 <figure>